samishken/mtc-frontend-preprod/README.md

-# mtc-frontend-preprod
+# This preprod javascript repository for  developers.
-javascript Code for MTC-test
+The infra was last modified by: Samuel "Sam" Haile